Introducing PortexAI

-Today, we’re excited to introduce Portex, an R&D organization with the goal of accelerating the adoption of onchain applications with real-world data.
+Today, we’re excited to introduce PortexAI, an organization with the goal of accelerating the adoption of onchain applications with real-world data.

 Our story